 Attempting to use an FnOnce closure with sort_by_key

-This is a contrived, convoluted way (that doesn’t work) to try and count the number of times sort_by_key calls the closure when sorting list.
+This is a contrived, convoluted way (that doesn’t work) to try to count the number of times sort_by_key calls the closure when sorting list.
 This code attempts to do this counting by pushing value—a String from the closure’s environment—into the sort_operations vector.
 The closure captures value and then moves value out of the closure by transferring ownership of value to the sort_operations vector.
-This closure can be called once; trying to call it a second time wouldn’t work because value would no longer be in the environment to be pushed into sort_operations again!
+This closure can be called once; trying to call it a second time wouldn’t work, because value would no longer be in the environment to be pushed into sort_operations again!
 Therefore, this closure only implements FnOnce.
 When we try to compile this code, we get this error that value can’t be moved out of the closure because the closure must implement FnMut:

 error[E0507]: cannot move out of `value`, a captured variable in an `FnMut`